Mantra (Stockhausen): Structure

-The piece is the first determinate work (that is, the score is completely written down, though there are some passages involving a modest degree of improvisation) that Stockhausen composed after a long phase of indeterminate compositions.

-This work involves the expansion and contraction of a counterpointed pair of melodies, which the composer calls a "formula".
-In this particular work (the first of a long succession of compositions to use formula technique), Stockhausen chose the term "mantra" in order "to avoid the words theme, row or subject, as in a fugue" (Stockhausen 2003, 2), and "Mantra" also became the title of the entire work.
-In Mantra, the two-strand formula is stated near the outset of the piece by piano I. According to the composer, the mantra "has thirteen notes, and each cymbal sound occurring once in the piece indicates the large sections—you hear the cymbal whenever a new central sound announces the next section of the work".
+Mantra is the first determinate work (that is, the score is completely written down, though there are some passages involving a modest degree of improvisation) that Stockhausen composed after a long phase of indeterminate works.
+It involves the expansion and contraction of a contrapuntal pair of melodies, which Stockhausen called a "formula".
+In this particular work, the first of a long succession of compositions to use what he would term formula composition, Stockhausen chose the term "mantra" in order "to avoid the words theme, row or subject, as in a fugue" (Stockhausen 2003, 2), and "Mantra" also became the title of the entire work.
+In Mantra, the two-strand formula is stated near the outset of the piece by piano I. The mantra "has thirteen notes, and each cymbal sound occurring once in the piece indicates the large sections—you hear the cymbal whenever a new central sound announces the next section of the work".
 Although "the cymbals have the same pitches as the mantra and can thus mark the 13 form cycles of the two pianists … they are not identical", and "there are also some sections in which a larger number of cymbal strokes occurs".
-Though this mantra recurs constantly, the structure of the composition is not a theme and variations as found in classical composers such as Beethoven and Bach, because the material is never varied, only expanded and contracted (both in duration and in pitch) to different degrees; not a single note is ever added, it is never "accompanied" or embellished.
-The comparatively strict predetermination of the form plan is occasionally broken and altered through the use of insertions, additions, and small deviations and exceptions.
-Near the end of the composition there is an extremely fast section that is a compression of the entire work into the smallest temporal space; in this section, all of the expansions and transpositions of the mantra formula are summarized as fast as possible and in four layers.
+Though the mantra recurs constantly, the structure of the composition is not a classical theme and variations because the material is never varied, only expanded and contracted in duration and pitch to different degrees.
+The strict predetermination of the form is occasionally broken and altered through the use of insertions, additions, and small deviations and exceptions.
+Near the end of the composition, there is an extremely fast section that is a compression of the entire work into the smallest temporal space.

-The "mantra" (melody formula) is made of an upper and lower voice; it is divided temporally into 4 segments with rests of 3, 2, 1, and 4 crotchets' duration following the segments.
+The "mantra" (melody formula) is made of an upper and lower voice and divided temporally into 4 segments with rests of 3, 2, 1, and 4 crotchets' duration following the segments.
 The 13 notes of the mantra's upper voice form a 12-tone row where the 13th note returns to the first note A. The lower voice consists of an intervallic inversion of the upper voice with transposed segments: the first segment of the lower voice corresponds to the inversion of second segment of the upper voice and vice versa; similarly, the third and fourth segments in the inverted voice are also exchanged.
 The pitches are shown in the example to the right, and the complete formula can be seen at Nordin n.d..

 Each of the 13 notes of the mantra has an attached characteristic, or "pitch form"; the 13 notes of the upper voice have in order the following characteristics: